-The binLowerBound column of bin lines represent the lower bound of the given histogram cell.
+The binLowerBound column of bin lines represent the (inclusive) lower bound of the given histogram cell.
 Bin lines are in increasing binLowerBound order.

-The value column of bin lines represent observation count in the given cell: value k is the number of observations greater or equal than binLowerBound k, but smaller than binLowerBound k+1.
+The value column of a bin line represents the observation count in the given cell: value k is the number of observations greater or equal to binLowerBound k, but smaller than binLowerBound k+1.
 Value is not necessarily an integer, because the cKSplit and cPSquare algorithms produce non-integer estimates.
 The first bin line is the underflow cell, and the last bin line is the overflow cell.